tburny/turtlify/README.md

 ### I received a turtle
 If you want to remove a turtle someone gave your shell, just remove the according ```echo``` command at the end of ```~/.bashrc``` and/or ```~/.zshrc``` with your favourite ```$EDITOR```.

+# Disclaimer
+You should know what you are doing and that you are responsible for your actions.